La Haine: Plot

 The film opens with a montage of news footage depicting urban riots in a banlieue in the commune of Chanteloup-les-Vignes near Paris.
-The riots are the result of a local man named Abdel Ichaha being gravely injured in police custody and is hospitalized in intensive care.
+The riots occur because a local man named Abdel Ichaha has been gravely injured in police custody; he is now hospitalized in intensive care.
 The riots escalate, leading to a siege of the local police station and the loss of a police officer's revolver.

 The film follows the lives of three friends of Abdel, all young men from immigrant families, over approximately the next twenty consecutive hours.

 Vinz, a young Jewish man with an aggressive temperament, seeks revenge for Abdel's injuries.
 He harbors a deep hatred for all police officers and secretly emulates Travis Bickle, from the American film Taxi Driver, posturing in front of his bathroom mirror.
 Hubert, a Christian Afro-French boxer and small-time drug dealer, aspires to escape the banlieue and create a better life for himself.
-But, his boxing gymnasium was destroyed in the riots.
+However, his boxing gymnasium was destroyed in the riots.
 Saïd, a young North African Muslim, acts as a mediator between Vinz and Hubert, who constantly argue.

 The three friends lead a directionless daily routine and frequently find themselves under police surveillance.
-At a rooftop party that is broken up by the police, Vinz insults a plainclothes officer.
+At a rooftop party that is broken up by the police, Vinz insults Notre Dame, a plainclothes police officer.
 After the trio leaves, Vinz reveals that he has discovered the .44 Magnum revolver lost during the riot.
 He plans to use it to kill a police officer if Abdel dies.
 While Hubert disapproves, Vinz secretly takes the gun with him.
 They try to visit Abdel in the hospital but are stopped by the police.
 Saïd is arrested after they aggressively refuse to leave, but he is later released with the assistance of a police officer who knows his brother.

 Vinz and Hubert disagree about their perspectives on policing and violence, and they temporarily part ways.
 Saïd accompanies Vinz, while Hubert briefly returns home.

 They reunite at another gathering in the banlieue.
 It descends into chaos when Abdel's brother attempts to murder a police officer as an act of revenge.
 In a confrontation with the police, the three narrowly escape after Vinz almost shoots a riot officer.
 They board a train to Paris.
 Their interactions with both friendly and hostile Parisians cause several encounters to escalate into risky confrontations.